 Introduction to Modularity

-Modularity is an important structural principle in software engineering.
-It's used to manage complexity and increase system reliability.
-The process makes managing large systems easier by creating smaller pieces.
+Modularity is a key structural principle in software engineering that helps to manage complexity and improve system reliability.
+It simplifies the management of large systems by breaking them down into smaller and more manageable components.
 Without modularity, systems would reach their capacities and collapse under their own weight.
-To better visualize this concept, imagine building your entire application in one module.
+To better understand this concept, imagine trying to build an entire application in a single module.

 Making changes is also difficult without modularity.
-If an issue arises in a large system, that means you'd have to diagnose the entire application.
-Not only that, but your application will be down while you tried to fix it.
-With modularity, you can contain issues in smaller pieces to make troubleshooting easier.
+When issues arise in large systems, you'd have to troubleshoot the entire application, and the system would be down during the fix.
+With modularity, you can contain issues in smaller pieces to make troubleshooting easier and quicker to resolve.
 Let's look at how you can take advantage of modularity in Unqork.

 So, how can you use modularity in Unqork?
 The key to creating complex systems is to start small.
 It's more manageable to create smaller systems, where it's easier to see what works and what doesn't.
 You can troubleshoot issues and improve the system far easier this way.
 As your application grows, you can begin looking for functionality clusters.
 Once you've discovered these similarities, you can build them into self-contained modules.